talo58948/ML-Project-2022/README.md

 python init_gui.py
 ```

-* Note, MacOSX version has only been tested on the new M1 chip, that is based on the arm64 architecture.
-It is NOT garunteed to work with other architectures in MacOS, as they probably have different packages sources.
+* Note, the MacOSX version has only been tested on the new M1 chip, that is based on the arm64 architecture.
+It is NOT garunteed to work with other architectures in MacOS, as they probably have different packages.